 What is the best finish for butcher block countertops?

 There are many options out there.
-We treated our counters with wood oil for months – we used the retailer suggested wood oil and we used the method they recommended.
-After installation we applied oil every two days (YES!), then every week, then every 2 weeks, then every month and then six months after.
-It needed lots of attention and it’s was a heck of a lot of work!
+We treated our counters with wood oil for months – we used the retailer suggested wood oil, and we used the method they recommended.
+After installation, we applied oil every two days (YES!), then every week, then every two weeks, then every month and then six months after.
+It needed lots of attention, and it’s was a heck of a lot of work!

 So we finally followed one of my friend’s suggestion – the method he used for sealing his butcher block countertop in his bathroom.

 I want to claim that this is the way we made our counter waterproof, and this is not the only way to do it!

 I know there are SO MANY OTHER OPTIONS out there, so be sure to do your research first!
 This process worked for us, and I would love to know how it’s working for you if you are going to try this method.

 So the first thing we did was that we sanded the counters well until it was clean!
 We used a Ryobi sander.